 We frequently update our articles to reflect the latest changes and updates to Medicare, and strongly recommend you visit this article at link below to confirm you have the latest version.

 Printed Date: 9/22/2015

-Prior to enactment of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), physician/practitioner opt-out affidavits were only effective for two years.
+Prior to enactment of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), physician and practitioner opt-out affidavits were only effective for two years.
 As a result of changes made by MACRA, valid opt-out affidavits signed on or after June 16, 2015, will automatically renew every two years.
-If physicians and practitioners that file affidavits effective on or after June 16, 2015, do not want their opt-out to automatically renew at the end of a two year opt-out period, they may cancel the renewal by notifying all Medicare Administrative Contractors with which they filed an affidavit in writing at least 30 days prior to the start of the next opt-out period.
+If physicians and practitioners who file affidavits effective on or after June 16, 2015, do not want their opt-out to automatically renew at the end of a two year opt-out period, they may cancel the renewal by notifying all Medicare Administrative Contractors with which they filed an affidavit in writing at least 30 days prior to the start of the next opt-out period.

-Valid opt-out affidavits signed before June 16, 2015, will expire two years after the effective date of the opt out.
+Valid opt-out affidavits signed before June 16, 2015, will expire two years after the effective date of the opt-out.
 If physicians and practitioners that filed affidavits effective before June 16, 2015, want to extend their opt out, they must submit a renewal affidavit within 30 days after the current opt-out period expires to all Medicare Administrative Contractors with which they would have filed claims absent the opt-out.

 We value your opinion and want to provide the highest-quality and most relevant Medicare knowledge possible.
 Please let us know if this article was helpful.

 It didn't answer my question

 We’re glad we could help you today and appreciate your feedback.
 When you rate our articles as most helpful, we know that we are on the right track for providing you with important news and information.

 We're sorry this article didn't help you today.
 We'll use your feedback to review this article to try to revise or expand it.
 Contact us with more feedback or a question on this topic.